lipka28/sharkord-at-home/README.md

 ---

+## Wanna Try It Out?

+Check out the Live Demo at [demo.sharkord.com](https://demo.sharkord.com).
+You can login with demo:demo.
+For securty reasons, the demo user does not have admin privileges, so you won't be able to access admin features.

+---

 ## Getting Started

 Sharkord is distributed as a standalone binary that bundles both server and client components.
 Get started by downloading the latest release for your platform from the [Releases](https://github.com/Sharkord/sharkord/releases) page.
 We ship binaries for Windows, macOS, and Linux.